 Vegan in … is a series of posts on Elephantastic Vegan where I write about my vegan travelling experiences.
 I love to travel, especially to larger cities, rather than spending my days on the beach at some resort, but finding restaurants with vegan options in a foreign city isn’t always that easy.
 With this post, I want to show you awesome places to eat for your next trip to Berlin in Germany! :)

 It’s never a bad idea to use HappyCow to get a neat overview of your vegan eating possibilities.
 I haven’t even had the chance to try all of the vegan and vegan-friendly restaurants in Berlin because the city has so much to offer for vegans!
-So naturally this post only contains the few options that I’ve tested & tried.
-I travelled to Berlin with my boyfriend in August 2016.
-I read about a vegan summer festival taking place and I simply had to go (I’m sure you understand!).
+So naturally, this post only contains the few options I’ve tested and tried.

 Vegan in Berlin – travel video

-Instead of the regular sight-seeing section in my vegan in posts, I’ll share some photos of the food at the vegan summer festival!
+Instead of the regular sight-seeing section in my ‘vegan in’ posts, I’ll share a video of the food at the vegan summer festival Berlin!
 If you have a chance to go there, I can absolutely recommend it.
-The food was amazing, the festival was perfectly organized, the people are so nice.. all in all.. it was perfect :)
+The Vegan Summer Fest is usually in August, so make sure you check it out if you are in Berlin at that time!
+The food was amazing, the festival was perfectly organized, and the people were so nice.. all in all.. it was perfect :)

 …and now to the restaurants in Berlin.

 BEAUTIFUL place, and delicious bagels!
 (I had one with cream cheese, capers, dill, and carrot lox, which was so good!), and super friendly staff.
 One of my favorite breakfast places in Berlin.

 If you know me, I’m always on a secret mission of finding vegan croissants in any city.
 And Yummy Mummy Bistro made me very happy because they had not one, but two kinds of vegan croissants!
 So if you’re looking for soft, flaky croissants, this is the place to be!